jmaloon1/Hackathon---Home-Field-Advantage/README.md

 ## Programs Focused on Statistical Analysis

 ### Sports Attendance,
-The file Hackathon.ipynb (same one where data was collected)is where the statistical tests were done.
+The file Hackathon.ipynb (same one where data was collected) is where the statistical tests were done for sports team performance.
 These statistical tests checked whether teams were fairing worse at their home venues during COVID in part due to the lack of fans.
-The data was saved in our rep to a file called csvData.csv.
+The data was saved in our repo to a file called csvData.csv.

 ### COVID Vaccination Predictions
 A python script called vaccination_prediction.ipynb used ARIMA to genrate predictions on COVID vaccinations for several states.
-We focused on states with NBA teams as this was emphasized in our presentation.
+We focused on states with NBA teams as the NBA was the focus of our project.

 ## Reports